-Every tool available for supporting strategic technology and innovation management has strengths and weaknesses, typically associated with what is explicitly included in the tool architecture / format, and what is not.
+Every framework and tool available for supporting strategic technology and innovation management has strengths and weaknesses, typically associated with what is explicitly included in the tool architecture / format, and what is not.
 All tools represent simplifications of reality, highlighting certain aspects over others.
-Naive use of tools focuses only on the explicit, forgetting the implicit.
-For example, the well-known SWOT approach (strengths, weaknesses, opportunities and threats) is often used simply to capture these factors in a 2x2 matrix, which is useful but quite limiting as a strategic approach.
-For example, where is the time dimension that is fundamental to strategy, as a dynamic process?
-When considered in conjunction with the structured 'canvas' provided by roadmapping, the context and time dimension become clear.
+Naïve use of tools focuses only on the explicit, forgetting the implicit.
+For example, the well-known SWOT approach (strengths, weaknesses, opportunities and threats) is often used simply to capture these factors in a 2x2 table, which is useful but quite limiting as a strategic approach.
+For example, where is 'time' in SWOT, which is a fundamental dimension of strategy as a dynamic process?
+When considered in conjunction with the structured 'canvas' provided by roadmaps, the context and time dimension for SWOT become clear.

-Given the holistic, flexible and systems nature of roadmap architectures, there is no inherent reason why any other relevant tool cannot be integrated with or in roadmaps, as illustrated below for some related methods.
+Given the holistic, flexible and systems nature of roadmap architecture, there is no inherent reason why any other relevant tool cannot be integrated with or in roadmaps, as illustrated below for some related methods.
 No other tool has been identified that shares the integrative capabilities that roadmapping provides, which can address the very common problem of conflicting and poorly integrated strategy and innovation management tools.
-The simplest toolkit configuration is to use roadmapping as an integrating 'hub', although other arrangements are possible.
-With each tool in the set aligned to the roadmap architecture the set can scale along with the roadmap, to ensure consistency of focus, scope, granularity and aggregation.
+The simplest toolkit configuration is to use roadmapping as an integrating knowledge 'hub', although other arrangements are possible.
+With each tool in the set aligned to the roadmap architecture the set scales with the roadmap, to ensure consistency of focus, scope, granularity and aggregation.

 The good news is that it's possible to 'test-drive' new tools rapidly, with the first iterations useful to assess utility of the methods, and how they need to be adapted to fit the context.
 For the first pilot, Tom Kappel, who worked with Richard Albright to implement roadmapping in Lucent Technologies in the late 1990s, recommended that a safe environment be chosen to pilot the approach: "it's like carpet cleaner - test it under the sofa, not in the middle of the living room" - roadmapping workshops can be high profile affairs, with failure not an option.